 You can find the sticky tab dividers on Amazon.

 Now I am all set and ready to create some exciting new projects to post about.
+I also have my projects planned on my DIY Wall Calendar.
 I will be painting a new rug on my mudroom floor, showing you a room I have never showed you before, stripping wallpaper, creating a home office for Ed in our older daughter’s empty room, more DIY chalk paint projects, and so much more.

 Happy Monday!
 It is back to creating for me.